MerlinMagic2018/Lightning-Cash/README.md

 Lightning Cash Gold is a coin based on scrypt POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
 For full details, please visit our website at http://lightningcash-gold.tk .
 Compiled binary releases are available on LightningCash-Gold's github.

-Lightning Cash Gold Core is the full node software that makes up the backbone of the LTNC network.
+Lightning Cash Gold Core is the full node software that makes up the backbone of the LTNCG network.

 Discord Channel : https://discord.gg/Q69zY4Y